 [Core Material]

-With the exception of junior and entry-level models, wood is the mainstream core material for skis.
-When it comes to achieving the supple rebound and smooth flex required of skis, nothing beats a wood core.
-Naturally, the species, part, and quality of the wood affect the ski's specifications.
-However, the hardness and lightness of the wood are not directly reflected in the ski; it all depends on how the layers are combined.
-Most wood cores are made of laminated wood, not single ply.
-This is because the flexibility and strength are adjusted by combining different materials.
-There are also cases where advanced materials such as carbon are inserted as stringers.
+Except for junior and entry-level models, wood is the dominant material for ski cores.
+Nothing beats a wood core for providing the supple rebound and smooth flex required for skiing.
+Naturally, the type, part, and quality of the wood affect the ski's specifications.
+However, the hardness and lightness of the wood are not directly reflected in the ski; it depends on how the layers are combined.
+Most wood cores are made of laminated wood, not single-ply wood.
+By combining different materials, the flexibility and strength are adjusted.
+There are also examples of inserting advanced materials such as carbon as stringers.

-Glass fiber is the most commonly used reinforcing material for wood cores.
-It is a flexible reinforcing material that is easy to process.
-Carbon fiber is a lightweight material with strong resilience.
+Fiberglass is the most commonly used reinforcement material for wood cores.
+It is a flexible reinforcement material that is easy to process.
+Carbon fiber is a lightweight material with high rebound properties.
 Titanal, an alloy of titanium and aluminum, has excellent vibration absorption properties.
-Each material has its own negative aspects depending on how it is used, but companies are currently pooling their technological capabilities to find ways to make the most of these materials.
+Each of these materials has its drawbacks depending on how it is used, and companies are currently pooling their technological expertise to figure out how to best utilize these materials.